hfshr/jqbr/docs/advanced.md

 It is possible to use custom javascript function to further enhance the builder.

-Custom description when "in" or "not in" operator is used.
+For example, this example uses a custom description when "in" or "not in" operators are used.

 ```r